People's Liberation Army Navy Surface Force: Development

-In 2005, The Jiangkai I Type 054 frigate entered PLAN service (hulls 525 and 526).
+In 2005, the Type 054 frigate (in NATO parlance the Jiangkai I class) entered PLAN service (with hulls 525 and 526).
 The Type 054 is considerably stealthier than all previous PLAN frigate designs.
-The Type 054 Ma'anshan class is armed with an HQ-7 octuple launcher, eight YJ83 anti-ship missiles, a 100 mm main gun, four AK630 CIWS turrets, ASW torpedoes and rocket launchers, carries one Ka-28 Helix or Z-9C, and displaces 3,400 tons.
+These two ships (the Ma'anshan and Wenzhou) are each armed with an HQ-7 octuple launcher, eight YJ83 anti-ship missiles, a 100 mm main gun, four AK630 CIWS turrets, ASW torpedoes and rocket launchers, carries one Ka-28 Helix or Z-9C, and displaces 3,400 tons.
 This represents a new generation of frigate design in the PLAN, and a shifting focus on larger multi-role platforms.
 The air defense missile armament is no better than the Jiangwei II class although this may be upgraded later.
-The Type 054 has now been superseded by the Jiangkai II Type 054A frigate, which is in series production.
+The original Type 054 has now been superseded by the Type 054A frigate (Jiangkai II), which continues in series production (up to 40 units are completed and active, while another 10 are under construction or planned).
 The 054A features a number of important improvements over the original 054.
 The main air defense armament has been upgraded to a 32-cell VLS HQ-16 medium-range SAM system, giving area air-defence capability for the first time to PLAN frigates.
 In addition, the four AK630 CIWS have been replaced by two autonomous Type 730 CIWS.
 The Type 054A is altogether a well balanced and stealthy frigate design, with considerable firepower and multi-role versatility.
+The first units of a fresh development (the Type 054B frigate) are now entering service.